Myofunctional Therapy

 Myofunctional Therapy uses neuromuscular re-patterning in order to create new habits in breathing, swallowing, and how our muscles function at rest.

-If you think about it, when your muscles are moving in harmony, the jaw can develop properly and create plenty of space for adult teeth.
-When they’re not moving in harmony, that’s when problems like crooked teeth, obstructed breathing, and even TMJ disorders develop.
 By creating new habits now through natural movements, new habits, and sleep appliances, problems can be avoided without surgery.
 It may even eliminate the need for braces!
 This therapeutic method can also be used to correct problems that may have developed as a result of improper muscle function, such as muscle imbalance, orthodontic relapse, and more.

 Sleep Disordered Breathing